knative/eventing/docs/spec/sources.md

 Examples:

 - `hello.pingsources.sources.knative.dev`
-- `rabbitmq-source.rabbitmqsources.sources.knative.dev`
+- `myqueue.rabbitmqsources.sources.knative.dev`

 It is allowed to specify an alternative value in [`spec.ceOverrides.extensions`](#duckspec), in which case the `knsource` value can be of any shape.

-When the `knsource` CloudEvent extension already exists in the CloudEvent being forwarded by a Source, its value SHOULD be overridden as described above.
+When the `knsource` CloudEvent extension already exists in the CloudEvent being forwarded by a Source, its value SHOULD be overridden when the value described above is set.

 One use case addressed by the `knsource` CloudEvent extension is event filtering based on [Source Custom Object](#source-custom-objects).
-For instance triggers can be configured to receive events coming from a single [Source Custom Object](#source-custom-objects).
+For instance, triggers can be configured to receive events coming from a single [Source Custom Object](#source-custom-objects).